Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 Also look at your soil.
 For the most part, the vegetables that I want to plant will grow well in my soil, but this is a consideration.
 We happen to have a sandy loam in the garden area, although in some areas on our farm we have clay.
 If this is the case you just need to work on building your soil into what you need it to be by composting.

 What are you going to grow?

 Now you know what to look for in your seeds, it is time to make your list of what you would like to grow this year in your garden.
-Some seeds I start indoors, but remember, even though you are looking forward to spring don’t start them to early or you will be growing a jungle.
+Some seeds I start indoors, but remember, even though you are looking forward to spring don’t start them too early or you will have a jungle growing.
 This is one of my biggest weaknesses.
-I never claimed to have patients.
+I get too excited too and plant things too early in the house and I end up with a jungle.
+I never claimed to have a lot of patients.

 Get your seeds ordered and look forward to preparing your ground as soon as spring arrives.